jmilhomem/fia_aedes_aegypti_project/README.md

 | Marco Conti | https://www.linkedin.com/in/marco-conti-br/ |

 ## 1. Objective of the project:
-This project was developed during the Big Data Analytics Specialization at [FIA](https://www.linkedin.com/in/jmilhomem/) and the purpose was to develop a data model, which should be responsible to predict how many infected people might have in the neighborhoods of the city of Recife in Brazil.
+This posgraduate work was done by the group listed above during the Big Data Analytics Specialization at [FIA](https://fia.com.br/) and the purpose was to develop a data model, which should be responsible to predict how many infected people might have in the neighborhoods of the city of Recife in Brazil.
 The purpose of this model is to support the Recife's town hall with data for them to plan how to allocate the budget and implement the Zika's, Dengue's and/or Chikungunya's prevention campaigns as best as possible together with the population.

 ## 2. Datasets and sources: